 Demonstrate a framework for creating and comparing time series models with SQL code.
-Use the models to specify actions to perform now based on projections for future performance.
+Use the models to specify actions to perform now based on reversals in time series trends.
 Illustrate comparative model performance with multiple different time series.

-Time series data analyses are becoming a significant part of our life as data professionals.
+Time series data analyses are becoming a significant part of our life as database professionals.
 Models based on time series offer a powerful tool for projecting recent trends into the future.
-Over about the past year and a half from when this article was prepared, it is common to find time series data reports tracking Covid-19 new cases, hospitalizations, and deaths.
-A decline in the exponential moving average for Covid-19 new cases can result in future declines of Covid-19 hospitalizations and deaths (you cannot be hospitalized or die from a Covid-19 infection that you do not have).
+Over about the past few years from when this article was prepared, it is common to find time series data reports tracking COVID-19 new cases, hospitalizations, and deaths.
+A decline in the exponential moving average for COVID-19 new cases can result in future declines of COVID-19 hospitalizations and deaths.

 This tip compares four time series models that signal when to buy and sell financial securities, such as company stocks or exchange traded funds.
-A prior tip, Model and Log Trend Reversals for Time Series in SQL Server fully describes how to specify and run the models with SQL.
+A prior tip fully describes how to specify, run, and display results from this type of model with SQL.
 The models designate when to buy or sell a security based on price trends.
 For example, when the time series prices for a security starts to decline after a progression of generally rising prices, then it may be profitable to sell the security in order to retain most of the accumulated gains during the time of rising prices.
-The models compared in this tip are different in the criteria they use to detect reversals for time series.

 This tip employs time series price data for financial securities from the Stooq website.
 One significant advantage of the Stooq website is that it enables the retrieval of price time series for thousands of financial securities in a single step without the need to designate a historical range or a specific symbol for an individual financial security.
 Beyond that, the data are returned in zipped csv files without the need for any programming.
-See this prior tip Download from Stooq Historical Price and Volume Data to SQL Server for in-depth coverage of how to use the Stooq website.
+See this prior tip for in-depth coverage of one way to download time series data from the Stooq website to SQL Server.

 SQL file code for buy and sell signals as well as buy and sell prices for all symbols

-The four models compared in this tip each reside in a separate sql file.
-Within each file, the code for a model is run and its outcome is saved in a log table.
-The sql log file for each model generates a results set for each of three company stocks with symbols of AAPL (for Apple), GOOGL (for Google), and MSFT (for Microsoft) as well as three exchange traded funds with symbols of SPXL, TQQQ, and UDOW.
+Each of the four models that this tip compares reside in a separate sql file.
+Within the sql file for a model, the code tracks model outcomes in a log table.
+The log table for each model preserves a results set for each of three company stocks with symbols of AAPL (for Apple), GOOGL (for Google), and MSFT (for Microsoft) as well as three exchange traded funds with symbols of SPXL, TQQQ, and UDOW.
 The three exchange traded funds all aim to return three times the daily return of their underlying security, which is the S&P 500 for SPXL, the leading 103 NASDAQ exchange company stocks for TQQQ, and the stocks in the Dow Jones Industrial Average for UDOW.